Elon Musk publicly mocks Twitter worker with disability who is unsure whether he's been laid off – KION546

 By Clare Duffy, CNN

-Elon Musk publicly scoffed at a Twitter employee’s uncertainty about whether he had been laid off in a recent round of cuts and spoke dismissively of the employee’s disability in a series of tweets Monday night.
-It’s the latest example of the billionaire openly antagonizing his company’s current and former staffers.
+Elon Musk has apologized after publicly scoffing at a Twitter employee’s uncertainty about whether he had been laid off in a recent round of cuts and speaking dismissively of the employee’s disability in a series of tweets Monday night.

+“I would like to apologize to Halli for my misunderstanding of his situation.
+It was based on things I was told that were untrue or, in some cases, true, but not meaningful,” Musk tweeted Tuesday.
+“He is considering remaining at Twitter.”

 Musk responded in a tweet asking, “what work have you been doing?”
 When Thorleifsson provided a list of his tasks in response, Musk appeared to cast doubt on several points.
 “Pics or it didn’t happen,” he tweeted.
 In a separate tweet, the billionaire said Thorleifsson “did no actual work, claimed as an excuse that he had a disability that prevented him from typing.”